AI Decision Mapping Session

 Executive Decision Map PDF

-Serious enough to create commitment.
+Serious enough to create alignment.

-Small enough for fast approval.
+Focused enough for fast executive approval.

 Why this matters